darkzera/dota2-picker/README.md

 # This is a repo to practice some concepts of nodejs api

-## Steps
+## Depend
 - Module aliasing
 - OvernightJS/core
+- Eslinting
-- eslinting
+- Prettier
-- jest setup (testes de end points, funcionais)
+- Jest setup (testes de end points, funcionais)
+- Super test
+- Axios (external service)